-15 Are there any numerical limitations on short-term visas?
+Are there any numerical limitations on short-term visas?
 Are visas available for employees transferring from one corporate entity in one jurisdiction to a related entity in another jurisdiction?

-Yes.
-With effect from 6 April 2011, the number of visas available for non-European Economic Area (EEA) nationals wishing to come to the United Kingdom to work was severely restricted.
-Briefly, unless an individual satisfies personal criteria to qualify as being 'exceptionally talented', an 'entrepreneur' or an 'investor' in the United Kingdom, employees must be sponsored by an employer before they can obtain entry clearance and authority to work in the United Kingdom.
+With effect from 1 December 2020, there is no limit on the number of visas that may be issued annually.

+Briefly, unless an individual satisfies personal criteria to qualify as being exceptionally talented, an entrepreneur or an investor in the United Kingdom, employees must be sponsored by an employer before they can obtain entry clearance and authority to work in the United Kingdom.
 An employer must have obtained a sponsorship licence from the Home Office before it can sponsor employees to work for it in the United Kingdom.
-The two principal visas available for non-EEA nationals coming to the United Kingdom, which are issued under a points-based system, are known as Tier 2 (General) and Tier 2 (Intra-Company Transfer).
-Roles for which a Tier 2 (General) visa is being sought with a salary of less than £159,600 are currently subject to an annual limit (during the period of 6 April to 5 April the following year).
-The limit for 2019-2020 was 20,700 visas across the United Kingdom.
+The two principal visas available for both EEA and non-EEA nationals coming to the United Kingdom, which are issued under a points-based system, are known as Skilled Worker and Intra-Company Transfer (ICT).